Becoming a Dutch tax resident: Claim your tax deductions

 Are you planning to move to the Netherlands, just arrived or living and working here for a while and in need of tax assistance?
-Finsens Tax provides tax advice at the highest level.
+Taxsight provides tax advice at the highest level.

 From the moment you become a Dutch resident, you have to fulfil Dutch tax requirements.
 In the Netherlands, Dutch residents are taxed on their worldwide income.
 So, when do you become a Dutch resident and what elements fall under Dutch taxation?

 The tax residency of a person is based on facts and circumstances.
 Your tax residency depends on several factors, such as your permanent home and the country with which you (and your partner and children) have the most economic ties.
 In general, personal factors hold the most weight.

 You become a Dutch tax resident if you relocate to the Netherlands with the intention to live and work here and if you are registered with your local municipality.
 As a Dutch resident, you have to fulfil the country’s tax obligations, which means you are, most likely, obliged to file your annual personal tax return in the Netherlands.

 Your tax residency starts from the moment of immigration.
 That means that if a person immigrates on July 1 of a certain year, it makes them taxable in the Netherlands as of that moment.

 The taxation system in the Netherlands

 In the Dutch income tax system, there are three categories of taxable income; each referred to as a "Box" and each having its own rate: